cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 Lentgth is 28.

-Now, lets try to put "/bin/sh" on the stack.
-As null byte must be avoid, the PATH is padded using "/".
+Now, let's try to put "/bin/sh" on the stack.
+As null byte must be avoided, the PATH is padded using "/".
 Here "/bin/sh" became "//bin/sh"

 ```
    0:	b0 0b                	mov    al,0xb